Citus Query Processing¶

 Citus’s distributed executors run distributed query plans and handle failures that occur during query execution.
 The executors connect to the workers, send the assigned tasks to them and oversee their execution.
 If the executor cannot assign a task to the designated worker or if a task execution fails, then the executor dynamically re-assigns the task to replicas on other workers.
 The executor processes only the failed query sub-tree, and not the entire query while handling failures.

-Citus has two executor types - real time and task tracker.
-The former is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries, while the task tracker is better suited for larger SELECT queries.
+Citus has 3 different executor types - real time, task tracker and router.
+The first two are better suited for larger SELECT queries while the router executor is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries.
+We briefly discuss the executors below.

 Since the real time executor maintains an open connection for each shard to which it sends queries, it may reach file descriptor / connection limits while dealing with high shard counts.
 In such cases, the real-time executor throttles on assigning more tasks to workers to avoid overwhelming them with too many tasks.
 One can typically increase the file descriptor limit on modern operating systems to avoid throttling, and change Citus configuration to use the real-time executor.
 But, that may not be ideal for efficient resource management while running complex queries.
 For queries that touch thousands of shards or require large table joins, you can use the task tracker executor.